ivrit-ai/runpod-serverless/README.md

 - `Dockerfile`: Used to create the Docker image for the serverless function.
 - `infer.py`: The main script that handles the transcription process, placed inside the Docker image.

+## Setting up your inference endpoint

+1. Log in to [runpod.io]
+2. Choose Menu->Serverless
+3. Choose New Endpoint
+4. Select the desired worker configuration.
+   - You can choose the cheapest worker (16GB GPU, $0.00016/second as of August 1st, 2024).
+   - Active workers can be 0, max workers is 1 or more.
+   - GPUs/worker should be set to 1.
+   - Container image should be set to **yairlifshitz/fw-v2-d3-e3:v0.34**, or your own Docker image (instruction later on how to build this).
+   - Container disk should have at least 20 GB.
+5. Click Deploy.

 ## Building your own Docker image

 1. Clone this repository: